 Looking for creative ideas to engage your conference attendees?

-The beauty of this is you transform your audience into active contributors and show them that you care and value their insights by democratizing the conversation.
+The beauty of this interactive conference idea is you transform your audience into active contributors and show them that you care and value their insights by democratizing the conversation.
 Social Listening Murals set a collaborative tone for your event and leaves participants with a unique, memorable experience.

 Stoke The Conversation

-Social Listening Murals are perfect to stoking face to face conversation at conferences.
+Social Listening Murals are perfect to stoking face to face conversation at facilitation conferences.
 But in our social media age, engaging participants on the hashtag level is also a must.
-Use our Social Listening Murals to fuel the online conversation by visualizing your virtual hashtag in your event’s physical space.
+Use ImageThink’s Social Listening Murals to fuel the online conversation by visualizing your virtual hashtag in your event’s physical space.

 Participant-created content on social media provides authentic validation of your event.
 The conversation continues in the virtual space on Facebook, Twitter or Instagram, as we source answers from your digital followers.
 How does it work?
 We tweet out the question using your hashtag, draw up those replies, photograph them, and tweet them back out.
 Your conference will be a trending topic and cause disruption in the physical and digital space.